joesb/helios360/content/handbook/strategy/bau-world.md

 ---
-title: Taking the temperature of business-as-usual
+title: Gauging project delivery in the thick of business-as-usual
 description: Examine who is making delivery decisions, how and why they are being made that way … and work out how to unpick history
 layout: page.njk
 jumbotron: |